Politics & Government

 Bennito L. Kelty

 The contract would bring in ten full-time Urban Alchemy ambassadors, according to Dalton.
-They’re expected to make nearly 800 referrals to homelessness services as well as “engage with the general public…folks that could be wandering on the street and would like to know the best restaurant,” Dalton told councilmembers.
+They’re expected to make nearly 800 referrals to homelessness services, as well as “engage with the general public…folks that could be wandering on the street and would like to know the best restaurant,” Dalton told councilmembers.
 In other cities, the ambassadors are used on a larger scale.
-According to the San Francisco Chronicle, Urban Alchemy ambassadors are “ubiquitous” in the city and patrol forty intersections, including in the famous Tenderloin neighborhood.
+According to the San Francisco Chronicle, Urban Alchemy ambassadors are “ubiquitous” in that city and patrol forty intersections, including in the famous Tenderloin neighborhood.

 Related